kamuju25/kubernetes-basics/kubernetes.md

 <img src="images/media/image24.png" style="width:6.5in;height:3.34722in" />

-Selector helps us bind the service to the port with the same label.
-To link the service to a set of pods selector.
-The service makes an internal port accessible on a port on the node
+The selector links the Service to a set of Pods with matching labels.
+The Service then routes traffic from its own port to the application's targetPort on those Pods.
+If the Service type is NodePort, it makes that internal service accessible via a specific port on the Node's IP

 **Cluster-IP**